 (Photo by the National Park Service)

 Once you wander down Buxton Woods Trail for several minutes, it's easy to forget that you're on a thin barrier island that's surrounded by water and covered in sand.
+Don’t forget to bring your binoculars with you since it’s a great place to go bird watching.

 (Photo by Our State Magazine)